6 people file Friday for mayor seats in Scotland | Laurinburg Exchange

 The mayor seat for the City of Laurinburg is currently up for grabs as well as seats representing District 1 and District 2 on the Laurinburg City Council.

-The mayor seats for the towns of Gibson, Maxton and Wagram are also up for reelection.
+The mayor seats for Gibson, Maxton and Wagram are also up for reelection.

 In Gibson, the Board of Commissioners will also have two available seats; and Maxton and Wagram’s Board of Commissioners each have three available seats.